Craniopharyngioma in Children

 What is craniopharyngioma in children?

-- This is the front of the brain.
+- Forebrain.
+This part has the cerebrum.
 The cerebrum has two sides, the right and left hemispheres.
 It controls thoughts, emotions, speech, and movement.
 It also helps with understanding information from the senses.
 This includes seeing, hearing, smelling, touching, and feeling pain.

-- This is the back of the brain.
-It organizes muscle movement and helps to maintain posture, balance, and equilibrium.
+- Midbrain.
+This part organizes muscle movement and helps to maintain posture, balance, and equilibrium.

-- This is the base of the brain.
-It includes the midbrain, the pons, and the medulla.
+- Hindbrain.
+This part includes the midbrain, the pons, and the medulla.
 It is the part of the brain that connects to the spinal cord.
 It plays a part in controlling muscles and sensations from the body.
 Part of the brainstem helps control breathing and the heartbeat.
 Many of the cranial nerves start in the brain stem.
 The cranial nerves carry messages from different parts of the body to the brain.

 Brain tumors start in the cells of the brain.
 They can be either of the following:

 - Noncancer (benign).
 This kind of tumor doesn’t contain cancer cells.
-In most cases, once a benign tumor is removed, it doesn’t grow back.
+In most cases, once a benign tumor is fully removed.
+Often it doesn’t grow back.
 Most benign brain tumors don’t grow into nearby tissue.
-These tumors can cause symptoms depending on their size and location in the brain.
+These tumors can cause symptoms by pressing on the brain.

 - Cancer (malignant).
 This kind of tumor does contain cancer cells.
 Malignant brain tumors usually grow fast, and grow into nearby tissue.
 Malignant brain tumors don’t usually spread to other areas of the body.
 They may grow back after treatment.